redox-os/website/content/faq.en.md

 The main problem with old computers is the amount of RAM available (they were sold in a era where RAM chips were expensive) and the lack of SSE/AVX extensions (programs use them to speed up the algorithms).
 Because of this some modern programs may not work or require a lot of RAM to perform complex tasks.

-Redox itself will work normally if the processor architecture is supported by the system, but the performance per program may vary.
+Redox itself will work normally if the processor architecture is supported by the system, but the performance and stability may vary per program.

 ## Which virtual machines does Redox have integration with?